 Table 2 shows a decrease in the number of seminars and private consultations provided in the reporting period.
-In-person training and education was curtailed in 2020 and 2021 due to the COVID-19 pandemic.
-This curtailment was offset by the introduction of additional online training
+In-person training and education was curtailed in 2020 to 2022 due to the COVID-19 pandemic.
+This curtailment was offset by the introduction and use of additional online training